Teletherapy in Texas

 What happens in Sex Therapy?

-What are some common problems couples come for sex therapy?
+What are some common problems sex therapy helps?

 Is Sex Therapy different than Couple's Therapy?